pockerman/cuberl/examples/rl/rl_example_2/rl_example_2.md

 # Example 2: Multi-armed bandits

-In this example we will look at how to solve the multi-armed bandits problem.
+In this example we will look at how to solve the <a href="https://en.wikipedia.org/wiki/Multi-armed_bandit">multi-armed bandits problem</a>.
+In particular, we will look at how to use two specific algorithms namely
+$\epsilon$-greedy and <a href="https://en.wikipedia.org/wiki/Thompson_sampling">Thompson sampling</a>.

-The multi-armed bandits framework has a lot of application to online decision making such as advertisement placement, and recommendation engines.
-The book
+The multi-armed bandits framework has a lot of applications to online decision making such as advertisement placement, and recommendation engines.
-<a href="https://www.oreilly.com/library/view/bandit-algorithms-for/9781449341565/">Bandit Algorithms for Website Optimization</a>
-by John Myles White, discusses bandit algorithms for website optimization</a>.

-In this example we will simulate the multi-armed bandits problem using the following sampling methodologies $\epsilon$-greedy and Thompson sampling.
+An algorithm that solves the problem essentially provides a policy that optimizes for a given criteria e.g. reward accummulated over how to choose amonst the available options.

 ----
 **Remark**

 The article, by  James LeDoux, <a href="https://jamesrledoux.com/algorithms/bandit-algorithms-epsilon-ucb-exp-python/">
 Multi-Armed Bandits in Python: Epsilon Greedy, UCB1, Bayesian UCB, and EXP3</a>

-provides a nice overview of $\epsilon$-greedy and Thompson sampling
+provides a nice overview of $\epsilon$-greedy and Thompson sampling whilst the book
+<a href="https://www.oreilly.com/library/view/bandit-algorithms-for/9781449341565/">Bandit Algorithms for Website Optimization</a>
+by John Myles White, discusses bandit algorithms for website optimization</a>.

 ----

-### $\epsilon$-greedy
+### $\epsilon$-greedy sampling

+Perhaps one of the simplest approaches to solve the bandits problem is an
+$\epsilon$-greedy sampling strategy.
+As probably the name suggests, the algorithm most of the times will greedily select the action with the highest accummulated reward.
+However for a small probability, $\epsilon$, the algorithm will randomly select an action amonst the available ones.
+This is a very simple algorithm and often provides quite good results.

+The $\epsilon$-greedy sampling is implemented in the class ```cuberl::rl::policies::EpsilonGreedyPolicy```.

 ### Thompson sampling

+According to wikipedia, Thompson sampling is an approach for selecting actions that simultaneously address the <a href="https://en.wikipedia.org/wiki/Exploration%E2%80%93exploitation_dilemma">exploration–exploitation dilemma</a>
+in the multi-armed bandit problem.
+When using Thompson sampling we choose the action that maximizes the expected reward with respect to a randomly drawn belief.

+In the implementation below, we will use the <a href="https://en.wikipedia.org/wiki/Beta_distribution">Beta distribution</a>
+but this need not be the case.
+Feel free to experiment with this.

+The class ```rlenvscpp::envs::bandits::MultiArmedBandits``` conventietly wraps the multi-armed bandits framework into an environment we can utilise.

 ## Driver code